 We do not learn from experience … we learn from reflecting on experience.John Dewey

 These meetings go by many names - postmortems, retrospectives, after-action reviews, wrap-ups, project “success” meetings.
 Regardless of what you call them, they all have the same goal and follow the same basic pattern.
-The Project Retrospective dedicates time to reviewing a completed project and learning from both the successes and the failures so the team and organization can improve their processes going forward.
+The Project Retrospective dedicates time to reviewing a completed project and learning from both the successes and the failures so the team and organization can improve how they work going forward.

 Formalized as the after-action review by the US Army, these meetings ensure a team quickly learns from each engagement.